Using Docker to Run the AHA Flow

 Download the Docker image by running the following command (on Windows 10 you should run it in the PowerShell).

-docker pull stanfordaha/garnet:latest
+docker pull stanfordaha/garnet:micro-demos

 You may need to add login credentials to be able to pull.
 In that case you can add your credentials by running the following.
 A prompt will ask for your password as well.